 Below the common Splash Screen settings, there are a few additional sections:

 Set the foreground image you want to use in your app’s splash screen.
 You can add up to seven different resolutions.

-Use these settings to customize the holographic splash image for Mixed Reality apps.
+Use these settings to customize the holographic splash image for Mixed Reality applications.